 Athletes must adhere to certain guidelines and rules.
 They must uphold the values and principles of the Olympics.
 All competitors must compete as clean athletes and may not partake in any doping or manipulations of the competitions.
 Athletes must also respect other athletes, volunteers, teams, and everyone involved in the tournament and should not discriminate against them.
 Overall, athletes should act like role models who compete responsibly and practice good sportsmanship.

 Neutrality of Sport

 Rule 50 of the Olympic Charter highlights how the Olympic Games must protect and honor the neutrality of sports.
-It emphasizes no religious, political, or racial propaganda may be allowed on any of the Olympic venues or sites.
+It emphasizes that no religious, political, or racial propaganda may be allowed on any Olympic venues or sites.
 The Olympics focuses on an athletes' performance, the actual sport, and creating international unity.

 What is the goal of the International Olympic Committee (IOC)?

 The IOC's goal is to promote and help lead the Olympic Movement throughout the world.
 They promote and support good governance and ethics of sport, as well as fair play.
 They support and encourage the development of sports and sports competitions.
 They also aim to act against all forms of discrimination that may affect the Olympic Movement.
 The IOC supports the inclusion of women in all levels of sports, thereby promoting the equality of men and women.
 Overall, the IOC promotes equality and fair play in the Olympic Movement and encourages a positive environment.